 Traditional horno (wood-burning oven)

-The eighth grade classroom shown in the photo below is now complete thanks to tremendous support from APIA, who has helped us with our infrastructure in an ongoing partnership over years.
+The Admin building is now complete thanks to tremendous support from APIA who has helped us with our infrastructure in an ongoing partnership over years.
 We are full of heartfelt gratitude for this support.
+Thank you to GLS for supporting the implementation of the Admin building.

 The school site is beautiful—the land is spectacular.
 It is a perfect space for our Andean Waldorf education project.
 We are so grateful to be here.